nadinekuo/www/about/releases/ET_2019_10_announcement.md

 See the Download page (http://einsteintoolkit.org/download/) on the Einstein Toolkit website for download instructions.

+As the SelfForce-1D code was not present in the previous release, there is no need to upgrade.
+Just follow the download instructions.

 ## Machine notes

 Supported (tested) machines include: